ur369eth/ur369.eth/README.md

-# uToken (Function wise functionality is described in Code)
+# urToken (Function wise functionality is described in Code)

 Description of working of Smart Contract is as follows: